tommi1hirvonen/Biflow/CONTRIBUTING.md

 - FooStepExecution
   - Inherits StepExecution
   - Implements IHasTimeout if the step execution supports timing out
-  - Implements IHasStepExecutionparameters<> if the step execution supports parameters
+  - Implements IHasStepExecutionParameters<> if the step execution supports parameters
 - FooStepExecutionParameter (only if the step execution supports parameters)
   - Inherits StepExecutionParameterBase
 - FooStepExecutionAttempt